-- 15 months before - Write a draft prospectus.
+15 months before - Write a draft prospectus.

 14 months before - Send draft prospectus to jurors for input, if appropriate.

 13 months before - Finalize and print prospectus.

 12 months or more - Post notices in magazines and art newsletters.
-Continue advertising for entries until slide deadline to promote entries.
+Continue advertising for entries until submission deadline to promote entries.

 6 months before - Arrange and send advance publicity to magazines.

-5 months before - Due date for receiving artists slides for jurying process.
-4 months before - Host jurors for slide viewing and selection of work.
-4 months before - Mail acceptance and non-selection notices. - 1 -2 months before Arrange local press releases.
+5 months before 4 months before Due date for receiving artists' submission for jurying process.
+Host jurors for jury review of images and selection of work.
+(If images are viewed by the jurors at their home, allow adequate time for review.)

+4 months before - Mail acceptance and non-selection notices.

-1 month to 2 weeks before -Receive shipments of artists work
+1-2 months before - Arrange local press releases.
+1 month to 2 weeks before- Receive shipments of artists work